top of page

 Pricing

-Experience the best of Ethiopia, inclusive of the below for just £1,800 per person in 2025 (due to 10% discount) and £2,000 per person in 2026.
+Experience the best of Ethiopia, inclusive of the below for £3,297 per person.

 What’s Included ✔️